Recipe by What a Dish!

 "This pretty red potato salad has great flavor.
 Goes well with a summer barbeque, or anytime!
 For a tangy twist, try using plain fat-free yogurt in place of some or all of the sour cream.
-Garnish with additional sliced hard-boiled eggs, if desired." — What a Dish!
+Garnish with additional sliced hard-boiled eggs, if desired."

 Watch video tips and tricks